 Cloudflare is one of the best CDN but now I am going to leave it.
 Because I saw what nobody would want.

-I am using Cloudflare for the last 5 years blindly.
+I have been using Cloudflare for the last 5 years blindly.
 This is a good service from website speed optimization to security.
 I don’t look at it from a CDN perspective, this is more than that.
 Most people use it for free CDN and I was also one of them.
 But it is making my site slow.

 No doubt, I love Cloudflare and its services like DNS, on-the-fly optimization, APO, Full page cache, bot protection and firewall.
 But, in terms of free CDN, it is more than the worst for me.
 See how: